pacobabs/findpairs/README.md

 Find the pairs of items. <a href="https://findpairs.netlify.app/">Demo</a>

-Made with NextJS ReactJS Antd Styled-components.
+Made with NextJS ReactJS and Styled-components.

 ## 🚀 Quick start